 The notable direction of Temple Zero is by the placement of its most important features including matzevah, or standing stone and raised platform, the remnant of its altar toward the west.
 Priests offering and attending to sacrifices on this altar would have faced west and wine or water poured onto the altar would have run in the liquids channel toward the pit on the east.
 Facing west obviated glorification of the sun, especially obvious during sunrise worship.

-West to the matzevah
+Looking west to the matzevah

 West to the altars' raised platform